Click on the below headings to skip to the various sections:

 a. retrieve, display and view the Content on a computer screen

-3. You must not otherwise reproduce, modify, copy, distribute or use for commercial purposes any Content without the written permission of Chrissy Bennett trading as Crafty Monkey.
+3. You must not otherwise reproduce, modify, copy, distribute or use for commercial purposes any Content without the written permission of Crafty Monkey Ltd.

 4. You may not use the Website for any of the following purposes: